WSU-kduncan/ceg3120-drwbowen/Projects/Project3/README.md

 ## PART 1
 - 1-VPC
     - A VPC is a virtual private cloud, this allows us to create a cloud based service to run in our AWS instances.
+Or as it was described to us in class as a box that holds everything from the subnet, the internet gateway, the routing table, and the security group. everything that you need to operate a cloud based service.
 - screenshot of my VPC creation:
 ![VPCCreated](images/VPCCreated.PNG)
 - 2- Subnet